Biomaker/Gametophyte-Fern-photography-2018/Results.md

 1. Principles of focus stacking.
 Movement and photos, and stacking process. <br>
 2. Sheet about a microscope with a camera mounted on top doing the same. <br>
+3. The £0 version for schools and first year undergrad.
+A lego car with a smartphone on top.
-3.	the mechanical part of my setup with details of how to build it and an ixus on top, and hand held remote. <br>
+4.	the mechanical part of my setup with details of how to build it and an ixus on top, and hand held remote. <br>
-4. Adaptation to the DSLR still manual but now with microscope objectives.<br>
+5. Adaptation to the DSLR still manual but now with microscope objectives.<br>
-5.	the automation part with the arduino.<br>
+6.	the automation part with the arduino.<br>
-6. A page about lighting. <br>
+7. A page about lighting. <br>

 These will be made on Microsoft Word 2003 and converted to pdf using Adobe Acrobat Professional CS3, which I already have.
 SAPS ask specifically for Word docs so teachers can adapt them.